-H. Payroll deductions shall be made only from the pay due Employees on the last pay day of each calendar month; provided, however, the initial deduction for any Employee shall not begin unless both (1) a properly executed "Voluntary Authorization for Dues Deduction" form and (2) the amount of the monthly membership dues certified by the financial officer of the Union has been delivered to the University at a place designated by the University at least thirty (30) calendar days prior to the last pay day of the calendar month.
-Changes in the amount of the monthly membership dues or service fee also must be delivered to the University at a place designated by the delivered to the University at a place designated by the University at least thirty (30) calendar days prior to the last pay day of the calendar days prior to the last pay day of the delivered to the University at a place designated by the University at least thirty (30) calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar days prior to the last pay day of the calendar month before the change will become effective.

-- I. All sums deducted by the University shall be remitted via electronic transfer to the Union's account, by the fifteenth (15th) calendar day of the month following the month in which the deductions were made.
+- H. Payroll deductions shall be made only from the pay due Employees on the last pay day of each calendar month; provided, however, the initial deduction for any Employee shall not begin unless both (1) a properly executed "Voluntary Authorization for Dues Deduction" form and (2) the amount of the monthly membership dues certified by the financial officer of the Union has been delivered to the University at a place designated by the University at least thirty (30) calendar days prior to the last pay day of the calendar month.
+Changes in the amount of the monthly membership dues or service fee also must be delivered to the University at a place designated by the University at least thirty (30) calendar days prior to the last pay day of the calendar month before the change will become effective. - All sums deducted by the University shall be remitted via electronic transfer to the Union's account, by the fifteenth (15th) calendar day of the month following the month in which the deductions were made.
 A list of names and the amount deducted for each Employee for whom a deduction was made shall be provided to the Union. - J. The University shall not be liable to the Union by reason of the requirements of this Article for the remittance or payment of any sum other than that constituting actual deductions made from the pay earned by the Employee.
 In addition, the Union shall indemnify and save the University harmless from any liability resulting from any and all claims, demands, suits or any other action arising from compliance with this Article, or on reliance on any notice, certification, or authorization furnished under this Article.
-The Union specifically agrees to indemnify and hold the University harmless for any liability arising under MCL 423.21(3), as amended effective 91 days after adjournment of the 2012 regular session sine die including but not limited to damages, court costs and reasonable attorney fees awarded to a plaintiff under MCL 423.210(10). - K. The Union specifically agrees to make whatever adjustments are necessary directly with any Employee who may, as a result of this deduction procedure, pay more or less than the Union's annual membership dues.
+The Union specifically agrees to indemnify and hold the University harmless for any liability including but not limited to damages, court costs and reasonable attorney fees awarded to a plaintiff under Janus v AFSCME. - K. The Union specifically agrees to make whatever adjustments are necessary directly with any Employee who may, as a result of this deduction procedure, pay more or less than the Union's annual membership dues.

-ARTICLE VI.
+ARTICLE 6.
 BULLETIN BOARDS